Data-Wise/spacemacs-rstats/docs/mkdocs/troubleshooting.md

 # Troubleshooting

-Solutions to common issues with emacs-r-devkit Spacemacs environment on macOS.
+Solutions to common issues with spacemacs-rstats Spacemacs environment on macOS.

 !!! tip "Quick Diagnosis"
     Run the dependency checker first: